 If no quorum shall be present within half an hour after the time appointed for the Annual General Meeting or special general meeting, the Chairman of the meeting shall adjourn it to such hour, date and place as he shall direct, unless it is a special general meeting requisitioned under Rule 31(3) whereupon the Chairman of the meeting shall dissolve it.

-The Members present at an adjourned meeting and entitled under paragraph (1) above to be included in the quorum for the meeting shall constitute a sufficient quorum.
+At an adjourned meeting two Members present and entitled to vote on a show of hands under Rule 38(5) shall constitute a sufficient quorum.

 PROCEDURE AT MEETINGS